isl-org/Open3D/docs/tutorial/Advanced/multiway_registration.rst

     [GlobalOptimizationLM] total time : 0.000 sec.
     CompensateReferencePoseGraphNode : reference : -1

-The global optimization performs twice on the posegraph.
-The first iteration optimizes poses for the original posegraph, and the second iteration filters runs without unreliable edges.
+The global optimization performs twice on the pose graph.
+The first pass optimizes poses for the original pose graph taking all edges into account and does its best to distinguish false alignments among uncertain edges.
+These false alignments are pruned after the first pass.
+The second pass runs without them and produces a tight global alignment.

 .. _visualize_optimization:

 Visualize optimization
 ``````````````````````````````````````
-To see how well the joint optimization is done, the following script transforms all the point clouds using optimized posegraph.

 .. code-block:: python